izaah-izaah/Course-Projects/README.md

 # 1. Matching Pointer Search - Arrays
-Provide an array with a specific value and length to try to find them using pointers to be more efficient in data manipulation
+Provide an array with a specific value and length to try to find them using their addresses to be more efficient in data manipulation

 # 2. Magic Square
 This project makes sure to organize random arrangements of a non-conflicting matrix as many times as possible.